telerik/ajax-docs/api/server/Telerik.Web.UI/RadPanelBar.md

 #### Remarks
 If this property is not set the ClientID property will be used as the name of the cookie.

+###  CssClassFormatString `String`

+The CssClass property will now be used instead of the former Skin
+            and will be modified in AddAttributesToRender()

+###  DataBindings `RadPanelItemBindingCollection`

+Gets the data bindings for panel items in the panelbar.

+###  EnableAjaxSkinRendering `String`

+Gets or sets the value, indicating whether to render the skin CSS files during Ajax requests

+#### Remarks
+If EnableAjaxSkinRendering is set to false you will have to register the needed control base CSS file by hand when adding/showing the control with Ajax.

+###  EnableEmbeddedBaseStylesheet `Boolean`

+Gets or sets the value, indicating whether to render the link to the embedded base stylesheet of the control or not.

+#### Remarks
+If EnableEmbeddedBaseStylesheet is set to false you will have to register the needed control base CSS file by hand.

+###  EnableEmbeddedScripts `Boolean`

+Gets or sets the value, indicating whether to render script references to the embedded scripts or not.

+#### Remarks
+If EnableEmbeddedScripts is set to false you will have to register the needed Scripts files by hand.

+###  EnableEmbeddedSkins `String`

+Gets or sets the value, indicating whether to render links to the embedded skins or not.

+#### Remarks
+If EnableEmbeddedSkins is set to false you will have to register the needed CSS files by hand.

+###  EnableItemTextHtmlEncoding `Boolean`

+Gets or sets a value indicating whether RadPanelBar should HTML encode the text of its items.

 ###  ExpandAnimation `AnimationSettings`